Skip to main content

 Regulations (WA)

-Bag limit: 8 (combined trevally and queenfish group).
+Bag limit: 20 (combined within the trevally and queenfish group, statewide).
 Minimum size: 25cm.
 Always check current DPIRD rules — regulations may change.

 Perth Tips